duyhominhnguyen/Exgra-Med/README.md

 | PATH-VQA     | VQA        | Train/val splits, QA pairs    | [link](https://huggingface.co/datasets/MERGE-Group/PATH-VQA)  |

  🔗 **Pre-Training Stage**:
-To download dataset for pre-training stage using both **Exgra-Med** and original **LLaVA-Med** algorithms, downloading `.json` files for stage 1 (alignment) and stage 2 (instruction) in this [link](https://huggingface.co/datasets/MERGE-Group/Extended-Caption-GPT).
+To prepare dataset for pre-training stage using both **Exgra-Med** and original **LLaVA-Med** algorithms, downloading `.json` files for stage 1 (alignment) and stage 2 (instruction) in this [link](https://huggingface.co/datasets/MERGE-Group/Extended-Caption-GPT).
 Next, create new folder `pretraining_data/` in `data/` folder and upload downloaded jsons combined with `images/` folder into `pretraining_data/` folder.
 Please note that update dataset file paths inside `.sh` training files in `scripts/` folder if needed to match your local dataset locations.

 -----